Geonovum/test-ogc-json-fg/results.md

 ## featureType
 GDAL takes the featureType value from the element name in the case of GML, and from the column name in the case of GeoPackage.

+There is no option to have GDAL write the featureSchema with a URL pointing to a JSON Schema for a feature.
+We did create a JSON Schema by hand (for [BAK features](https://github.com/Geonovum/test-ogc-json-fg/blob/main/testdata/bgt/citygml/schema/bak.jschema)).

 ## 3D geometries

 TODO.